-The first sentence of the poem is short and to the point: ‘I hadn’t met his kind before’.
-It grasps the otherworldly quality of a new born child and the mother’s complex reaction to him.
+The first sentence of ‘Love’ is short and to the point: ‘I hadn’t met his kind before’.
+It grasps the otherworldly quality of a newborn child and the mother’s complex reaction to him.
 By including the dashes in the second and third lines it suggests that the speaker is staring at her new son and taking in his appearance with stunned amazement.
-Clanchy herself recognises the oddness of her choice of word ‘misericord’ to describe her baby’s face, but when we imagine the squashed, incomplete look of a very new baby her choice of word seems quite apt.
+Clanchy herself recognizes the oddness of her choice of word ‘misericord’ to describe her baby’s face, but when we imagine the squashed, incomplete look of a very new baby her choice of the word seems quite apt.

 She notes the peculiarity of seeing the features of an adult imprinted on someone so small.
 Her observation that these are ‘blurred/as if from years of polish’ shows that though a little indistinct the resemblance to his father is clear, even if it does seem ‘like a joke.’
 The simile of ‘hands like curled dry leaves’ is effective in achieving the look of the papery thin skin on the tiny furled fingers.